Merry Money Tips: 12 Ways To Save This Season

 Reduce Holiday Costs

 - If you’re not traveling this year, consider calculating approximately how much money you saved by not driving or flying.
-Then, set that money aside to use for as a gift fund or give yourself a present by putting it into savings.
+Then, set that money aside in a gift fund or give yourself a present by putting it into savings.

 - Review your gift list and ask yourself – does everyone on this list really need a gift?
 Or will a card or baked goods be enough?

-- You don’t need to go all Clark Griswold on your house when it comes to decorations.
+- You don’t need to go all Buddy the Elf on your house when it comes to decorations.
 Focus on what matters the most to you and your family.

 Reuse Items